There’s a lot of confusion about softphones, so it’s time to separate fact from fiction.

 How hard is it to add a line, change your voicemail greeting, or update a setting?
 Your softphone application should be both feature-rich and easy to use.
 Otherwise, you won’t get what you need from the software, and you and your employees will feel frustrated.

-Even large companies are susceptible to hackers.
-Businesses like Target, Yahoo, Uber, and Equifax have all made headlines for security breaches.
+Even large companies are susceptible to hackers and a few of them have made headlines for security breaches.
 Because any company, regardless of size, is a target for hacking, it’s imperative that you ask a softphone provider what security measures they take to protect your data.

 You can determine how protected your data is by asking the right questions and knowing what terms to look for.
 At a minimum, the application should offer data encryption, and ideally, it will include more than one type.
 Transport Layer Security (TLS) protects data from your phones, and Secure RTP encrypts media.